HLStrans: Dataset for C-to-HLS Hardware Code Synthesis: Appendix

 \subsubsection{Dataset Examples}

 This section presents three real HLS code transformation pair examples: performance optimization (Code restructuring and Directive insertion), synthesizability correction (Code repair), and adaptation from C-style to HLS-style code (Data-type adaptation and transformation of functions).
-The dataset is hosted at \url{https://huggingface.co/datasets/qingyun777yes/HLStrans}.

 \paragraph{1.
 Performance Optimization} Figures \ref{fig:slow_code_example} and \ref{fig:fast_code_example} show a simple K-Nearest Neighbors (KNN) implementation before and after HLS optimization.
 The optimized version achieves better performance due to improved pipelining, parallelism, and memory optimization.